 Payment is made at the time of registration.
 Alternative payment may be made via Zelle to amy@amyfullerphd.com or by check to: 4545 Bissonnet #289, Bellaire, TX 77401.

-Dr. Fuller trained in the Crucible® Approach with Dr. David Schnarch from 2012 until his passing in 2020, with Dr. Ruth Morehouse from 2016 to 2024, and has participated in group consultation with Barbara Fairfield and Grace Whitman since 2017.
+Dr. Fuller trained in the Crucible® Approach with Dr. David Schnarch from 2012 until his passing in 2020, with Dr. Ruth Morehouse from 2016 to 2024, and has participated in consultation with Barbara Fairfield and Grace Whitman since 2017.

 The Crucible Approach is central to her clinical practice, her teaching, and her supervision of therapists and sex therapy candidates.
 She is committed to furthering the approach and training the next generation of Crucible therapists.